acoppes/acoppes/site/_drafts/tdd-games.markdown

 To validate that, I want to have a test where the character jumps by pressing jump button and press jump button again before falling and see the character jump again.
 And a test where the character jumps by pressing the jump button and press the jump button again but after it started falling and see it doesn't jump the second time.

-This is more like a 'Hello World' example, I don't have a double jump in this prototype but wanted to show the general idea.
-I did however TDD for a special case related with jumping.
-I wanted a minimum jump, when the player taps the jump button the character should at least jump a height of 1 tile, in order to allow moving fast through the level when finding small walls.
-For that case I created a test that failed, and then I modified the logic and fine tuned values to make it pass.
+It might sound a bit exaggerated to use TDD to implement a jump but I just wanted to show the general idea behind the process (I even don't have a double jump in the game).
+However, I've used it for a variety of cases, from simple and complex ones.
+For example, when the player taps the jump button the character should at least jump a height of 1 tile in order to allow moving fast through the level when finding small walls or obstacles.
+For that case I created a test with the character moving and the jump button is tapped (pressed and released as soon as possible) near a wall of 1 tile and after it failed, I modified the logic and and values to make it pass.

 <div class="post-image">
 <video width="100%" controls>